thedataengineer/codingTests/README.md

 * If a day of the week is not listed, the restaurant is closed on that day
 * All times are local — don’t worry about timezone-awareness
 * The CSV file will be well-formed
-If you have any questions, let me know.
-Submit your solution as a ZIP file at the link below.
-Rod.

 ## Test 2:
 Your task is to write a simple script to transform data.tsv into a properly formatted tab-separated values (TSV) file that can be read by any standard CSV/TSV parser.
 The resulting file should have the following properties: